 Remember, your grief is valid whether your loss happened days, months or years ago.
 We hope that by breaking these myths and taboos you are reminded you aren’t alone in this process, and you can get through it.

 Are you grieving a loss?
 Do you know someone who is grieving a loss and you don’t know how to help them?
 Talking to a Counselling Professional about your experience in a safe and nurturing space may be the support you need to navigate your grief experience.
-For a FREE 10 minute consultation as to how we can help you, ring Colleen on 0434 337 245 or Duncan on 0434 331 243 or press book now to book on the online diary.
+For a FREE 10 minute consultation as to how we can help you, ring Colleen on 0434 337 245 or Duncan on 0434 331 243 or press book now.